-For example the design phase and the build phase and QA and testing phase.
-Having one large milestone isn’t enough.
+For example the design phase and the build phase and the QA and testing phase.
+Having one large milestone isn't enough.
 So we break down each phase into smaller tasks.
 So the design phase will include the UX tasks, the design of each page, with each page set up as a task.

 Following a recent successful Magento store launch, we first begin creating Discussions for this new project.
 Our team of project managers, developers and designers start to discuss the project at length with the client, and all our notes are stored here or in the Notes section.

-Once we have finalised the project scope, we raise an estimate as a quote which we attach with our project spec (this document is stored and shared within ActiveCollab).
+Once we have finalized the project scope, we raise an estimate as a quote which we attach with our project spec (this document is stored and shared within ActiveCollab).